fbpx

 On the blue yeti, there are four different settings you can use: cardioid, stereo, omnidirectional and bidirectional.
 Each setting has a different purpose, so it’s important to know which one is right for your recording needs.

 Cardioid mode is ideal for podcasts and voice recordings, as it is sensitive to sound coming from only one direction.
 This makes it ideal for solo recording without background noise.
+When speaking into your microphone on this setting, you want to speak into the side that has the Logo and the mute button, as this is the front of the microphone.

 Stereo mode records sound from both the left and right channels, so you can create a more spacious audio effect.
 It’s great for capturing multiple voices at once or layers of sound.